jeremiah-k/mmrelay-wiki/Core-Plugins.md

 | `telemetry` | `!airUtilTx`    | yes            | no            | Graph of avg Mesh airUtilTx for last 12 hours                      |
 | `mesh_relay`|                 | yes            | yes           | Relays radio packets between a Mesh and a Matrix room              |
 | `map`       | `!map`          | yes            | no            | Map of mesh radio nodes.
 Supports `zoom` and `size` to customize   |

+_Note: As of 11/24/24 the map_plugin needs maintenance before it is functional again, also the `mesh_relay` plugin is experimental and needs more work before its finished._

 ## How to enable a plugin